 If you’re springing for an electric grinder, you should be able to expect it to grind the spices to a good consistency.
 There shouldn't be large pieces while others are dust.
 It should also stay consistent over time, even if the motor and blades start showing signs of wear and tear.

 Spice grinders should not be submerged in water, due to their electric parts.
 But, the good news is that cleaning it is still rather simple.
 Simply grind about 1/4 cup of white rice until it’s pulverized, which should take around a minute.
 This will catch any stray bits of spice left in the grinder and neutralize any remaining oils.
 Dump the rice dust into the trash or compost, then take a slightly damp cloth to the inside to wipe it clean.

 Can you grind wet ingredients in a spice grinder?

-Most grinders should not be used for wet ingredients, unless the manufacturer specifies that it can be.
+Most grinders should not be used for wet ingredients unless the manufacturer specifies that they can be.
 For wet ingredients, consider a blender or food processor instead.

 Why Trust Simply Recipes?

 Christine Clark has been in the specialty food world since 2015, with bylines in Epicurious, AllRecipes, The Spruce Eats, Wine Enthusiast, and more.
 A devotee of homemade masala chai, she uses her spice grinder weekly for her fresh cardamom, cloves, cinnamon, and more.